 A 20 MHz operating EHT beamformee may support MU feedback for 242-tone RU solicited with an EHT NDP announcement frame of bandwidth of 40MHz, 80MHz and 160MHz.

--tone
+In an EHT non-TB sounding sequence, a 40 MHz operating EHT beamformee shall support SU feedback for 484-tone RU solicited with an EHT NDP announcement frame of bandwidth of 40MHz.

+In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee may support SU feedback for 242-tone and 484-tone RU solicited with an EHT NDP announcement frame of bandwidth of 20MHz and 40MHz.

--tone-toneA 40 MHz operating EHT beamformee shall support MU feedback for the combinations of RU size and NDP announcement BW below
+A 40 MHz operating EHT beamformee shall support MU feedback for the combinations of RU size and NDP announcement BW below

 242-tone RU feedback solicited with an EHT NDP announcement frame of bandwith of 20MHz